Xun You: Appraisal

 Xun You was known for being a highly profound and insightful thinker who hid secrets very well.
 Since he started accompanying Cao Cao on his military campaigns, he had often helped Cao Cao devise and develop strategic plans.
 Many people, including his family members and relatives, hardly knew what was on his mind or what he had said.
-The Wei Shu recorded that Xin Tao (辛韜), a maternal cousin of Xun You, once asked Xun You why he urged Cao Cao to attack Ji Province.
+The Wei Shu recorded that Xin Tao (辛韜), a son of Xun Yi's sister (and thus Xun You's paternal aunt), once asked Xun You why he urged Cao Cao to attack Ji Province.
 Xun You replied, "Since Zuozhi has come on behalf of Yuan Tan to surrender, it's expected that the Imperial Army will go there to pacify the area.
 How would I know why?"
 Xin Tao and others did not dare to ask Xun You again about state and military affairs after that.

 Cao Cao often praised Xun You and once said, "Gongda is intelligent but appears foolish; he is courageous but appears cowardly; he is resilient but appears weak.
 He neither flaunts his talents nor brags about his achievements.
 You may be as intelligent as him, but you can't pretend to be foolish as well as he does.
 Even Master Yan and Ning Wu cannot be compared to him."
 When Cao Pi was still Cao Cao's heir apparent, his father told him, "Xun Gongda is a role model for people.
 You should treat him courteously and respectfully."
 When Xun You was ill, Cao Pi visited him and knelt down beside his bed; such was Cao Pi's level of respect for Xun You.
 Zhong Yao also once said, "Every time I plan something, I'll carefully think through it again and again until I'm certain that I can't make any more changes.
 However, after consulting Gongda, he always has new insights to offer."
 Xun You created 12 strategies for Zhong Yao.
 Zhong Yao died before he managed to finish writing a book about the 12 strategies, hence some of them were lost.
+(Note: According to Zhu Jianping's biography in Sanguozhi, Zhong Yao, Xun You and Zhu were good friends.
+Zhu had once predicted that despite being older, Zhong would be the one to take care of Xun's family as the latter would die first.
+At the time.
+Zhong laughed it off as a joke.
+With Xun You's death, Zhong Yao found himself trying to marry off Xun's concubine.
+Zhong wrote to someone about this; he also praised Zhu's prediction skills.)
 The historian Pei Songzhi thought it was a huge pity that Xun You's strategies were lost because Zhong Yao died at the age of 79 – some 16 years after Xun You's death – so he probably should have had ample time to finish writing the book.